 The Artificial & Natural Sweeteners Health & Safety Rankings – Which are Worst, Which are Best?

 Do you love cookies, cake, sugar in your tea?
 You’re not alone!
 The average American eats about 150 pounds of sugar each year.
 If you have been trying to replace sugar with artificial sweeteners, beware of their potential side effects.
-Trying a safe, zero calorie natural sugar like Lakanto Monkfruit can change the way you eat!
+Trying one of the best natural sweeteners that is also safe and has zero calories, Lakanto Monkfruit may just change the way you eat!